 ● San Cassiano Patron Saint’s Day Festival: in August the Patron Saint’s Day of La Salle is celebrated with the traditional “Badoche”, an institution which is present in other towns of the Valdigne too.
 The protagonists of this ritual are young men and women who wear traditional clothes: they bring joy and music all around the town.
 In that day, during the celebration in the main square, they make people dance.

 ● On Christmas Eve it is customary to make a procession before entering the Church with the reenactment of the Nativity.

 FOR THE LITTLE ONES

 Kids can explore the territory on foot, through some easy paths, such as the untomached road that leads to Morgex, by bike or while riding a horse.
-There are two manèges in La Salle, one in Echarlod and one in Derby, which propose activity for children, such as the horse-riding school and excursions on poneys or by carriage.
+There's a manège in the hamlet Echarlod which proposes activity for children, such as the horse-riding school and excursions on poneys or by carriage.